torognes/swarm/README.md

 ## Version history ##

+### version 3.1 ###

+**swarm** 3.1 includes a fix for a bug in the 16-bit SIMD alignment code that was exposed with a combination of d>1, long sequences, and very high gap penalties.
+The code has also been been cleaned up, tested and improved substantially, and it is now fully C++11 compliant.
+Support for macOS on Apple Silicon (ARM64) has been added.

 ### version 3.0 ###

 **swarm** 3.0 is much faster when _d_ = 1, and consumes less memory.